-- 13 (1) Where a person being a member of the crew of a ship or aircraft is examined by an immigration officer under paragraph 2 above, the immigration officer may limit the duration of any leave he gives that person to enter the United Kingdom- - (a) in the manner authorised by paragraph 12(1) above; or - (b) if that person is to be allowed to enter the United Kingdom in order to receive hospital treatment, by requiring him, on completion of that treatment, to leave the United Kingdom in accordance with arrangements to be made for his repatriation; or - (c) by requiring him to leave the United Kingdom within a specified period in accordance with arrangements to be made for his repatriation. - (2) Where a person (not being [F210 a British citizen]) arrives in the United Kingdom as a member of the crew of a ship or aircraft, and either-
+- 13 (1) Where a person being a member of the crew of a ship or aircraft is examined by an immigration officer under paragraph 2 above, the immigration officer may limit the duration of any leave he gives that person to enter the United Kingdom- - (a) in the manner authorised by paragraph 12(1) above; or - (b) if that person is to be allowed to enter the United Kingdom in order to receive hospital treatment, by requiring him, on completion of that treatment, to leave the United Kingdom in accordance with arrangements to be made for his repatriation; or - (c) by requiring him to leave the United Kingdom within a specified period in accordance with arrangements to be made for his repatriation. - (2) Where a person (not being [F218a British citizen]) arrives in the United Kingdom as a member of the crew of a ship or aircraft, and either- - (A) having lawfully entered the United Kingdom without leave by virtue of section 8(1) of this Act, he remains without leave beyond the time allowed by section 8(1), or is reasonably suspected by an immigration officer of intending to do so; or - (B) having been given leave limited as mentioned in subparagraph (1) above, he remains beyond the time limited by that leave, or is reasonably suspected by an immigration officer of intending to do so;

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)